Your one-stop hub for trusted gout info, helpful tools, and community-backed guidance.

 No myths.
 No fluff.
 Just real-deal support you can use.

-Whether you’re deep in a flare, newly diagnosed, or just gout-curious, this page is your launchpad.
-We’ve rounded up our best videos, infographics, expert-backed tips, and partner resources to help you better understand gout and feel more in control of your care.
+Whether you’re deep in a flare, newly diagnosed, or simply trying to make sense of your symptoms, this page is your launchpad.
+Here you’ll find our most helpful videos, infographics, expert-backed tips, and partner resources, all designed to give you clearer answers and more confidence in your care.

 Gout is a chronic, often misunderstood form of inflammatory arthritis.
-It happens when uric acid builds up in the body and forms sharp crystals in the joints, causing sudden, intense pain known as a gout flare.
+It happens when uric acid builds up in the body and forms sharp crystals in the joints, causing sudden, intense attacks of pain called flares.

 Let’s be clear: